Skip to Main Content

 Finding perfect filming locations from the Southern Alps to Fiordland and volcanic Tongariro.

-New Zealand offers filmmakers some of the world's most spectacular and varied landscapes within a compact island nation, from the dramatic Southern Alps and Fiordland's pristine fjords to Queenstown's mountain vistas, the volcanic plateau of Tongariro, the Bay of Islands' subtropical waters, and the rolling green farmland that made Middle-earth famous.
-Our location scouts navigate both islands to find settings that match any creative vision.
+Here is how this works in practice.
+New Zealand gives filmmakers some of the world's most spectacular and many settings within a compact island nation, from the dramatic Southern Alps and Fiordland's pristine fjords to Queenstown's mountain vistas, the volcanic plateau of Tongariro, the Bay of Islands' subtropical waters, and the rolling green farmland that made Middle-earth famous.
+Our location scouts handle both islands to find settings that match any creative vision.

 Location Scouting Expertise